Table of Contents

 In reality, with so many existing chemicals and such little information, the best course of action would be too properly nourish the mind and body.
 A properly nourished body increases the efficiency of all detox processes.

-Our food and supplement recommendations are formulated with essential nutrients that include minerals, vitamins, and amino acids required for health as well as detoxification.
+Our supplement recommendations are formulated, based on nutrient interrelationships, that include minerals, vitamins, amino acids, and fatty acids that assist your food recommendations required for health as well as detoxification.

 Are you ready to reduce your chemical toxin load?